-Navigating the holidays with diabetes is one thing, but navigating the holidays with diabetes and celiac disease?
+Navigating the holidays with diabetes is one thing.
+Navigating the holidays with diabetes and celiac disease?
 That’s a double whammy, but it doesn’t need to ruin your fun.

 Miriam Raider-Roth and her 11-year-old daughter, Talia, who has lived with diabetes and celiac disease for most of her life, share tips for making seasonal festivities enjoyable, even with diet restrictions.